se7enxweb/exponentialbasic/README.md

 - Module based kernel application functionality.
 Extendable by default (Settings based).

-- Exponential 2 Kernel Transformed into Exponential 3 Kernel in Directory Structure and Storage of Code.
+- Exponential Basic version 2 Kernel Transformed into Exponential 3 Kernel in Directory Structure and Storage of Code.
 This was then transformed into a hybrid of Exponential 2.4.0.0 kernel and Exponential 6 kernel sub system classes forming Exponential v2.4.0.1 our second version.

+- Exponential Basic supports specific overrideable INI File configuration settings.
+Try it today and load your database and other minor customizations isolated and overriding thr dedault settings in new file ```settings/override/site.ini.php```.

 - Administration that makes creating content quick and simple.